JuliaDynamics/Attractors.jl/docs/src/examples.md

 figcont
 ```

 very good!
 Let's now enrich this by adding the corresponding maximum Lyapunov exponent. **DynamicalSystems.jl** offers the `lyapunovspectrum` function that comes from the `ChaosTools` module.
-So we just have to make a vector of dictionaries, each now mapping attractor ID to its Lyapunov exponent.
+So we just have to make a vector of dictionaries, each dictionary mapping attractor ID to its Lyapunov exponent.
 As all of these data structures are standard Julia data structures, we don't need any fancy knowledge to write the following simple code:

 ```@example MAIN
 using ChaosTools: lyapunovspectrum